Workforce Reporting Consortium

 WorRC is a non-profit group working to advance how organisations measure and understand their people.
 Through its Workforce Counts campaign and open set of principles, it’s building shared standards for non-financial workforce reporting – helping employers, investors and foundations use data on headcount, turnover, skills and more in a clearer, more consistent way.

-Leading the programme is the Northwestern Pritzker School of Law Chicago, who tasked us with refreshing their existing name, the brand, and subsequent campaign and badge identities.
+We were tasked with refreshing their existing name, the brand, and subsequent campaign and badge identities.

 A key requirement was to ensure the identity was open-source in look and feel – transparent and inclusive – where the facts and information were presented with order and clarity.